lucioveloso/lambda-toolkit/README.md

 ###### unset-default-role

-Delete the default lambda role used to create lambda functions if a specified role name is not typed.
+Unset the default lambda role used to create lambda functions if a specified role name is not typed.

 ###### create-star